 Let’s hope there is a backdrop of top tapping music and the ‘gals’ bring along a dress from the era.

 Lunch is included as well as a tour of Historic Bletchley Park.
 There will be lots of advice and the chance to chat with like-minded enthusiasts about this fascinating decade.

 “As a vintage hair stylist I am inspired by the style and spirit of the 1940s, so it’s a real honour to be bringing the decade back to life at the Home of the Codebreakers.
 I imagine the women at Bletchley Park during World War Two were probably more preoccupied with the vital work they were doing than with their hair and make-up but I bet it was a different story on their days off, when they travelled into London and took up the offer of cheap entry to clubs and shows.

 The hairstyles of the 1940s are wonderful as there is so much choice, they can be very dramatic as well as feminine and often quite practical.
 I love how glamorous people feel when they have had a makeover from this era, victory rolls and red lipstick can make anyone feel stylish and it’s amazing to think all this all came out of an age of such hardship and austerity.”
 Sarah Dunn

 I’ll be attending the first 1940s Boutique Day at Bletchley Park on 15th March 2014.
-I will be video recording my progress (or clumsy hopelessness) and interviewing other participants for the Bletchley Park Podcast.
+I will be recording interviews with other participants for the Bletchley Park Podcast.

-For more photographs recreating the mood of the era, check out my facebook photographs of the 1940s house exhibit in Block B at Bletchley Park by clicking here.
+For more photographs recreating the mood of the era, check out my photographs on facebook of the 1940s house exhibit in Block B at Bletchley Park by clicking here.